Skip to main content

 5. University Classroom Committee Membership

-• Co-Chair – Provost and Vice President for Academic Affairs, or designee;
+• Co-Chair – Provost and Vice President for Academic Affairs or designee;

-• Co-Chair – Associate Vice President for Campus Operations, or designee;
+• Co-Chair – Associate Vice President for Campus Operations or designee;

 • Four (4) Faculty Representatives – one (1) appointed by the Faculty Senate and three (3) appointed by the Provost;

-• Executive Director, Center for Teaching and Learning, or designee;
+• Executive Director, Center for Teaching and Learning or designee;

-• Registrar, or designee;
+• Registrar or designee;

-• Director, Educational Access Center; and
+• Director, Educational Access Center or designee; and

-• Associate Vice President and Chief Information Officer, or designee
+• Associate Vice President and Chief Information Officer or designee

 The Associate Vice President for Campus Operations will ensure the Committee is staffed with experts from Campus Planning and Facilities to support their charge.